 Tandems typically use an “eccentric” in the front bottom bracket shell.
 The shell will be a second shell for the bottom bracket bearing and axle.
 The axle is off-set, or eccentric, to the center of the shell.
 When the eccentric is rotated in the frame shell, the front axle will get longer or shorter from the rear stoker axle.

 The eccentric is rotated until there is correct chain tension, and then locked in position.

 There are several systems of locking the eccentric.
 The frame shell may be split, and use a pinch-bolt, similar to stems or seat tube clamping systems.
 An eccentric may have a wedge-bolt system, similar to wedge-type quill stems.
 The bolt tightens and the wedge jams inside the frame shell to hold the eccentric.
 An example of the wedge-bolt system is below.

 Another options in the set-screw.
 Set-screws fittings are welded into the shell, and the screws simply push into the eccentric.
 Set-screws by their nature tend to burr whatever they are holding.
 This burr can at times make readjustment more difficult.

 Begin by loosening the binder on the front eccentric.
 To install a front tandem chain, begin with both left side cranks pointing directly down at the 6:00 position.
 It can help to remove the right side cranks, which allows the left side arms to point downward from their weight.

 Join chain links according to chain manufacturers instructions.
-See also related article for chain cutting Chain installation and removal.
+See also related articles below for chain cutting, installation, and removal.
 Chain will be slack in this position.
 To increase tension, rotate eccentric either direction.
 Generally, set tension so there is approximately one-half inch (12mm) of play up and down in the chain at point halfway between axles.